Columbia-Intro-Data-Science/python-introduction-xzhang96/project_proposal.md

 Web Application
 --------
 Our web application allows the users to select pictures from our database, the predicted feature will be shown and compared to the actual feature.
-For now, the web app will be entertainment-oriented since the back end development may be too complicated.
+For now, the web app will be entertainment-oriented since we want to focus on the learning algorithm that can be used by machines rather than an actual web app that is used by human.

 Reference
 --------